 Downing acknowledges that running against Baker could be an uphill battle.
 He holds faith, however, that voters will choose the correct candidate.
 He hopes to enforce this belief by promoting a positive agenda and ensuring that any disagreements between himself and his challengers are purely professional.

 “[Baker is] a good man and a dedicated public servant who I disagree with, and they are strong disagreements,” Downing said.
 “I think the voting public should see that debate … I think it’s an incredibly important [debate] for us to have.
 I think by focusing on the record, we get away from some of the petty personal stuff, and we can put before the voters a real choice on the issues.
 Who’s the candidate whose policies and positions will build a fairer, stronger Massachusetts?
-I’m convinced that it will be me, but that’s not up to determine when all is said and done.”
+I’m convinced that it will be me, but that’s not up to me to determine when all is said and done.”